 As an intentional act, lived experiencing occurs in terms of norms and values.
 In this way, normative moments in a child's experiential world are disclosed.
-On all levels of lived experiencing (pathic, gnostic), there is the normative.
-Thus, the pathic-gnostic are closely interwoven with the normative lived experience of meanings.
+On all levels of lived experiencing (pathic/affective, gnostic/cognitive), there is the normative.
+Thus, the pathic/affective-gnostic/cognitive are closely interwoven with the normative lived experience of meanings.

-In Chapter 3, the author sketched several psychological-pedagogical criteria for evaluating child lived experiences.
+In Chapter 3, the author sketches several psychological-pedagogical criteria for evaluating child lived experiences.
 A primary criterion is if a child's potentialities for lived experiencing are actualized.
-More specifically, this concerns the actualization of his/her pathic, gnostic, and normative potentialities.
+More specifically, this concerns the actualization of his/her pathic/affective, gnostic/cognitive, and normative potentialities.
 Some secondary criteria stemming from the above are then selected for elaboration.